 We believe that relational holiness is revealed in how one relates to God, in how one manages one’s emotional reactions, and in how one relates to others, especially during difficult interpersonal exchanges.
 The hallmarks of relational holiness include a vibrant and deepening relationship with God, a greater ability to identify and manage intense negative emotions, and an expanded capacity to respect thoughtfully, rather than react automatically, to others in the midst of intense emotional exchanges. . . . work in these three areas deepens one’s capacity for relational holiness and that interpersonal problems may arise when one of these components is out of whack (Theology for Better Counseling, 84).

-Martyn and Holeman are on to something here.
+They are on to something here.

-Too often sin is viewed as externally observable bad behaviors.
+Too often within evangelical sub-cultures, sin is viewed as externally observable bad behaviors.
 Scripture does portrays sin as bad behavior.
-Yet, we don’t often describe sin as “loving others poorly.”
+Yet, we are not quick to describe sin as “loving others poorly.”
 A failure in relational holiness might be described as a failure to put the “greatest and foremost commandments” (Matt.
 22:37-40) into practice.
 Perhaps at the center of relational holiness is the ability to love others well–especially when life is not going so well.